 If you would like to receive faxes at the library, the first fax is $1.00 and each additional page will cost $0.50 each.
 This service is also available at the Reference Desk.

-If you are in need of having a digital copy of a photo or document, the library offers a free scanning service located at the Computer Sign-Up desk in the middle level of the Main Library.
-We can scan up to three items per patron per day.
+If you are in need of having a digital copy of a document, the library offers two types of scanning services.
+For free scanning service at the Computer Sign-Up desk in the middle level of the Main Library, we can scan up to 3 items per patron per day.
 Scanned items may be saved for you on your own flash/thumb drive or sent to you via email.

 Both the Main and Village Branch Libraries have color copiers available for public use.
 Black and white copies are $0.15 per page and color copies are $0.25 per page.

 Wireless access is available for patron use at both libraries.
-At the Main Library, the best wireless connection is located on the first floor near our Local History Room or the seating area near the Adult Mystery collection on the middle level.
+At the Main Library, the best wireless connection is located on the first floor near our Local History Room, the seating area near the Adult Mystery collection and the Children's Area on the middle level.
 If your laptop is not wireless-ready, you may connect directly to our network via a cable.
 If you do not have your own cable, you may request one at the Adult Services desk.

 Public computers are available for patron use throughout the building.
 Please be sure to have your library card with you to sign up for the computers.
 If you do not have a library card, you may temporarily request a one-time use guest card.
 Be sure to bring a valid ID with you at that time.